 - Pain and suffering: This is the right to compensation for physical pain and suffering and mental anguish you have suffered and could possibly endure in the future.

 In Virginia, there are strict deadlines for filing a lawsuit.
-In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations (SOL).
+In many cases, Virginia provides a two-year deadline also known as a Statute of Limitations (SOL) for personal injury cases.
 However, sometimes special circumstances apply and can alter that deadline.
-It is important to contact an experienced attorney as soon as possible after the accident to protect your rights.
+Once that deadline has passed, you will no longer be allowed to seek compensation for your injuries.